rupumped/NicksAPPS/Python/README.md

 ```
 $ python DrivePermissionCheck.py --d path/to/folder
 ```
+If you want the script to automatically disable link sharing for all files, enable the `--f` flag.

 ### LDAPScrape
 Scrapes an LDAP directory given a list of user ID's.
 Returns database as a CSV.